nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 Let's start by creating a new pipeline with the `nf-core pipelines create` command:

-All nf-core pipelines are based on a common template, a standardized pipeline skeleton to streamline development and share efforts on shared features.
+All nf-core pipelines are based on a common template, a standardized pipeline skeleton that can be used to streamline development with shared features and components.

 The `nf-core pipelines create` command creates a new pipeline using the nf-core base template with a pipeline name, description, and author.
 It is the first and most important step for creating a pipeline that will integrate with the wider Nextflow ecosystem.